Scaling Enhancement in Quantum Metrology via Indefinite-Time-Direction Encoding: Results

-Fig. \ref{fig:3} delineates the configuration of our experimental apparatus.
+Fig.~\ref{fig:4} delineates the configuration of our experimental apparatus.
 To initialize the probe and ancilla, we generate single-photon pairs through a degenerated type-II spontaneous parametric down-conversion (SPDC) process within a periodically poled potassium titanyl phosphate (PPKTP) crystal, pumped by a $\SI{405}{\nm}$ continuous wave (cw) laser.
 Due to the SPDC process inside the PPKTP crystal, the single-photon pairs work at $\SI{810}{\nm}$, then the signal photon and idler photon are separated by a polarizing beam splitter (PBS).
 Thus the polarization of the signal photon is initialized as $|H\rangle$.
-Although we initialize the probe state as a Gaussian-profile photon beam, our experiments do not rely on the OAM distribution of the probe state.
-For generality, we represent the initial state of the joint system of probe and ancilla as $|\psi(l)\rangle\otimes|H\rangle$.
 The idler photon is finally measured by a single photon detector (SPD) and serves as a trigger for the signal photon evolved through the experimental setup.
-In principle, a single-shot evolution, as depicted in Fig. \ref{fig:2}, leads the probe and ancilla to the state $|\Psi_{f}\rangle=\frac{1}{\sqrt{2}}\mathrm{e}^{-\mathrm{i}\alpha\hat{L}_{z}}(|\psi(l-m)\rangle\otimes|R\rangle+|\psi(l+m)\rangle\otimes|L\rangle)$.